bcgov/digital-trust-toolkit/applications/application-bc-mds.md

 ## 2.7.
 Information Trust Requirements

 The [Freedom of Information and Protection of Privacy Act](https://www.bclaws.gov.bc.ca/civix/document/id/complete/statreg/96165_00) sets out the access and privacy rights of individuals as they relate to the public sector in British Columbia.
+MDS and EMDT have also completed a [Privacy Impact Assessment](https://www2.gov.bc.ca/gov/content/governments/services-for-government/information-management-technology/privacy/privacy-impact-assessments), a step-by-step review process that ensures protection of personal information collected or used.

 ## 2.8.
 Inclusion, Equitability, and Accessibility Requirements